Is Adobe Acrobat Redaction Safe? Real Failures Examined

 Adobe Acrobat is a general-purpose PDF editor.
 Redaction is one feature among many, not the tool's primary function.
 Purpose-built redaction tools like RedactifyAI are designed specifically for secure, permanent data removal:

-Metadata cleaning: Automatic removal of sensitive metadata, comments, and embedded data.
+Metadata cleaning: Automatic removal of sensitive metadata, comments, embedded data, and XMP information.
+This isn't a separate manual step.
+It's integrated into the redaction workflow.

-Built-in verification: Automated testing ensures redacted content cannot be recovered.
+Built-in verification: Automated testing ensures redacted content cannot be recovered through copy-paste, search, text extraction, or any other method.
+Verification happens automatically, not as an afterthought.

 The cost of inadequate redaction